 TINCTURE OF BENZOIN

 Made from Styrax benzoin tree bark from Indonesia.
 It is distilled in alcohol making it a fantastic chemical-free antiseptic, astrigent and antibacterial.

-The word parfum is actually unfortunately a very broad term used in the industry to hide a group of aromatic chemical ingredients, there are also chemical free groupings of aromatic ingredients that help to fight off bacterial infections in creams.
+The word parfum is actually unfortunately a very broad term used in the industry to hide a group of aromatic chemical ingredients.
+There are also chemical-free groupings of aromatic ingredients that help to fight off bacterial infections in creams.
 I purchase a parfum that is a mixture of antibacterial gums of vanilla bean and almond.
-It is very exciting, for I have heard Australian organic standards are looking at it to pass it as an organic preserver.
-Yay – at last!
+It is very exciting.
+I have heard Australian organic standards are looking to pass it as an organic preserver.
+Yay, at last!

 Coconut oil that has been processed to become an emulsifier.

-I use a certified organic vegetable extracted glycerin NON PALM OIL sourced.
-It helps with the longeverty of creams through antibacterial qualities.
+I use a certified organic vegetable extracted glycerin that is not palm oil based.
+It helps with the longevity of creams through antibacterial qualities.

-Simply herbs steeped in hot water to extract from woody herbs, flowers, stems and fruit fresh herbs.
+Herbs steeped in hot water to create an extract from woody herbs, flowers, stems and fruit.

-A herbal extraction made with apple cider vinegar and Glycerin that I make myself, and apple cider vinegar which is not only is very beneficial, it also is an antibacterial.
-Most tinctures bought are made from universal solvents or alcohol, I don’t agree with putting them on our skin when dry skin is a problem, as they dehydrate.
+A herbal extraction made with apple cider vinegar and Glycerin that I make myself.
+Apple cider vinegar is not only very beneficial, it’s also antibacterial.
+Most commercial tinctures are made from universal solvents or alcohol.
+I don’t agree with putting them on our skin when dry skin is a problem, as they dehydrate.